 2. DOT tires with no wider than 8” tread width allowed, with P255/60/R15 being the largest tire allowed.
 No series less than 60 allowed.
 Tires must be Passenger Series - no grips, snow tires, or truck tires.
 No defacing of tires.
 No grooving or siping of street tires.

-3. Hoosier E-Mod, H-35, H-40, Dirt Stocker, and G-60 (with IMCA stamp) are the racing tires allowed.
+3. Current or former racing tires allowed on WISSOTA Street Stocks or MW Mods, or IMCA Stock Cars or IMCA Modifieds are the racing tires allowed (Hoosier E-mod, Hoosier W35, G60, etc).
 Tires must have 6/32 of an inch or less tread depth prior to a race - no tolerance.
 Racing tires may be grooved and siped.
 No late model or sprint car style tires allowed.
+Tech officials have final say if tires are legal - if in doubt, ask ahead of time.

 4. If a racing tire is used for one tire, matching tires must be used on all four corners.